-I had a VERY hard time falling asleep and would wake up every couple of hours.
+In the first trimester, I had a VERY hard time falling asleep and would wake up every couple of hours.
 I was getting only about 3-4 hours of sleep a night so I ended up getting a prescription from my doctor for a few weeks.
 Then, eventually, I was able to fall asleep without it so I stopped taking it.
-I do still wake up throughout the night with some discomfort.
-And most nights I wake up to pee at least once.
-I get so excited when I sleep through the night, ha!

-I don’t know if there is much to resolve this other than basic sleep hygiene habits: go to bed and wake up at the same time, minimize electronics 1-2 hours before bed and have a consistent wind-down routine!
+I don’t know if there is much to resolve this other than basic sleep hygiene habits to help as much as possible: go to bed and wake up at the same time, minimize electronics 1-2 hours before bed and have a consistent wind-down routine!
 Then I go upstairs about 45 minutes before I want to sleep to wash my face and read.

 Woe: Back Pain

-Now that I’m into my second trimester, I have more typical pregnancy-related back pain.
-It’s very achy and it’s very hard for for me to get comfortable on the sofa or in bed.
-I’ve found if my knees are pulled up to me on the sofa, rather than out on the ottoman, that helps.
-In bed, I finally got this body pillow and that’s helped a lot.
+For sleeping, I finally got this body pillow (pictured below) and that’s helped a lot.
 It also helps me to not sleep on my back – I’ve always been a back sleeper so that’s a hard habit to break!

 Bottom line: Every pregnancy is different